multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 Similarly for other managed types.

+Some observations for the `execute_tx` function:
-The return type for the `execute_tx` function is an enum of two possible values: Commit and Revert.
+- The return type for the lambda function is an enum of two possible values: Commit and Revert.
 This is needed for cases when you want to check SCError cases (since the lambda can contain anything, the testing framework has no idea if your mocked transaction was successful or not).

-After running the `init` function, we add a `setState` step in the generated mandos, to simulate our deploy.
+- After running the `init` function, we add a `setState` step in the generated mandos, to simulate our deploy: `blockchain_wrapper.add_mandos_set_account(cf_wrapper.address_ref());`

 To test the scenario and generate the mandos file, you have to create a test function: